ThomSab/gym-MagicMan/README.md

 - python 3.8 or later
 - Windows 10 / 11
-- Not sure about MacOs or Linux-based OS
+- MacOs or Linux-based OS havent been tested

 ## Required Modules
 - numpy